Why Do We Have Time Zones?

-Still, even after developments regarding longitude, many towns and cities set clocks based on sunsets and sunrises.
-Dawn and dusk occur at different times but time differences between distant locations were barely noticeable prior to the 19th century because of long travel times and the (lack of) long-distance communications.
+Even after the chronometer many towns and cities set clocks based on sunsets and sunrises.
+Dawn and dusk occur at different times, but time differences between distant locations were barely noticeable before the 19th century because of long travel times and the lack of long-distance communications.

 19th Century Challenges

 Operators of the new railroad lines needed a new time plan that would offer a uniform train schedule for departures and arrivals.
 Four standard time zones for the continental United States were introduced on November 18, 1883.

-The Call for One Prime Meridian
+One Prime Meridian

-Various meridians were used for longitudinal references among different countries prior to the late 1800s.
-However, the Greenwich Meridian was the most popular of these.
+Various meridians were used for longitudinal references among different countries before the late 1800s, and the Greenwich Meridian was the most popular of these.
 The Greenwich Observatory's reputation for the reliability and accuracy in publications of its navigational data was one factor that contributed to the Greenwich Meridian’s popularity.
 Moreover, the shipping industry would benefit from having just one prime meridian.
-Many people informally recognized the Greenwich Meridian as the prime meridian prior to the International Meridian Conference in 1884.
+Many people informally recognized the Greenwich Meridian as the prime meridian before the International Meridian Conference in 1884.

 The International Meridian Conference

-The International Meridian Conference at Washington DC, USA, adopted a proposal in October 1884.
-The proposal stated that the prime meridian for longitude and timekeeping should be one that passes through the centre of the transit instrument at the Greenwich Observatory in the United Kingdom (UK).
-The conference therefore established the Greenwich Meridian as the prime meridian and Greenwich Mean Time (GMT) as the world’s time standard.
+The International Meridian Conference in Washington DC, USA, adopted a proposal in October 1884.
+The proposal stated that the prime meridian for longitude and timekeeping should be one that passes through the center of the transit instrument at the Greenwich Observatory in the United Kingdom (UK).
+The conference established the Greenwich Meridian as the prime meridian and Greenwich Mean Time (GMT) as the world’s time standard.
 The international 24-hour time-zone system grew from this, in which all zones referred back to GMT on the prime meridian.

 The main factors that favored Greenwich as the site of the prime meridian were: